HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+000A LINE FEED (LF)
 - U+000C FORM FEED (FF)
 - U+0020 SPACE
-  - Recosume in the JSONTEXT number state.
+  - Recosume in the JSON number state.
 - ASCII digit
-  - Reconsume in the JSONTEXT number exponent integer state.
+  - Reconsume in the JSON number exponent integer state.
 - U+002B PLUS SIGN (+)
 - U+002D HYPHEN-MINUS (-)
   - Append the current input character to the temporary buffer.
-  - Switch to the JSONTEXT number exponent integer state.
+  - Switch to the JSON number exponent integer state.
 - Anything else
   - This is an unexpected-json-number-exponent parse error.

-##### 3.2.5.30) JSONTEXT number exponent integer state
+##### 3.2.5.38) JSON number exponent integer state

 Consume the next input character: